basbiezemans/fptools-for-python-3/IO.md

 # IO({'id': 42, 'name': 'John Doe', 'email': 'john.doe@foo.com'})
 ```

-The above example can be extended to handle invalid input, by wrapping user input in a [Maybe](Maybe.md) context before lifting it into an I/O context.
+The above example can be extended to handle invalid input, by wrapping user input in an [Either](Either.md) context before lifting it into an I/O context.

 ----
 **Footnotes:**